toddwschneider/nyc-presidential-election-map/README.md

 ## Unofficial election night results

-`scrape_unofficial_2024_results.rb` is a Ruby script that scrapes the [unofficial 2024 results pages](https://enr.boenyc.gov/) and writes the data to a csv
+`scrape_unofficial_2024_results.rb` is a Ruby script that scrapes the [unofficial 2024 results pages](https://enr.boenyc.gov/) and writes the data to a csv.
+Once the official results have been certified, there's no need to use the unofficial election night results

 ## Inspiration